NJCRC Releases 2019 Medical Cannabis Dispensary License Winners

 He has consistently not voted with the rest of the CRC on key votes advancing the Commission’s work.
 Barker has given no explanation why.

-With the 12 vertically integrated cannabis license holders since 2018, the ten cultivation and 4 vertically integrated license holders announced in October, and the 30 medical cannabis dispensary licenses announced, there are now 56 New Jersey cannabis license holders.
+So, with the 30 medical cannabis dispensary licenses announced, there are now 56 New Jersey cannabis license holders.

 Certifying the 2019 Vertical and Cultivation License Winners